stripe-samples/accept-a-payment/custom-payment-flow/README.md

-# Accept a payment with Stripe Checkout
+# Accept a payment with a custom form

 This integration shows you how to accept payments with Stripe [Checkout](https://stripe.com/docs/checkout).